xLightsSequencer/xLights/README.txt

    -- enh (keith)  Add a way to manually force log render state 2017.41  Dec 11, 2017
    -- bug (dkulp)  Delay actually deleting effects and layers until the end of render to avoid potential crashes.
-   -- bug (dkulp)  Work on making sure selections are cleared bbefore effects are deleted -- enh (dkulp)  Add undo to Delete Row Effects
+   -- bug (dkulp)  Work on making sure selections are cleared before effects are deleted -- enh (dkulp)  Add undo to Delete Row Effects
    -- bug (keith)  Fix some problems with vertical matrices in xSchedule -- enh (keith)  Add some fast deleting of effects on a layer/model